 No. You will still receive only one bill a month from your current utility, PG&E or SCE.
 Your Community Choice energy cost will simply be a separate line item on your current bill.

 You should still call your electric distribution company, PG&E or SCE.
-Regardless if you choose to participate in Community Choice, your electric distribution company will continue to maintain and repair the wires and poles near your home and restore your power after an outage.
+Regardless if you choose to participate in Community Choice, your electric distribution company will continue to maintain and repair the wires and poles near your business and restore your power after an outage.

 Yes.
-Four notification letters will be mailed over a 5-month period to every eligible resident.
+Four notification letters will be mailed over a 5-month period to every eligible business and resident.
 The notification letters will explain the program, explain the price for the electricity, and contain opt-out instructions if you choose not to participate.

 Participation in a Community Choice program will not impact the delivery of electricity.
-The delivery of electricity to your home will still be handled by your current utility, PG&E or SCE.
+The delivery of electricity to your business will still be handled by your current utility, PG&E or SCE.
 These companies will continue to be regulated by the California Public Utilities Commission.

 Yes.
 The California Public Utilities Commission (CPUC) has developed the rules for community choice aggregation.
 The San Joaquin Valley Power Authority submitted to the CPUC an implementation plan in compliance with the laws and rules for community choice aggregation.
 The San Joaquin Valley Power Authority's implementation plan was certified by the State in April 2007.
 The CPUC will not regulate rate setting for the Community Choice program.
 This will be done by the San Joaquin Valley Power Authority directors.